-MSU Libraries owns Segment I and Segment I, Supplement of this set.
-These contain more than 30,000 printed books through 1800 from the Goldsmiths' Library of Economic Literature at the University of London and the Kress Library of Business and Economics at Harvard University School of Business Administration, two of the preeminent libraries for business and economics.
+People may prefer to use this set online.
+The complete online version is called Making of the Modern World, Parts I and II.
+Our microfilm holdings of this are Segment I and Segment I, Supplement.
+Contained on film are more than 30,000 printed books through 1800 from the Goldsmiths' Library of Economic Literature at the University of London and the Kress Library of Business and Economics at Harvard University School of Business Administration, two of the preeminent libraries for business and economics.
 Both of these libraries have as their core the collections of Professor Herbert Somerton Foxwell, 1849-1936, of Cambridge University.
 In 1901 he gave his collection to the Worshipful Company of Goldsmiths'; two years later they gave it to the University of London.
 Foxwell continued to collect and these later materials went to Harvard when he died.
 Titles may be in English, Danish, Dutch, French, German, Italian, Latin, Portuguese, Spanish, and Swedish.

 1. Trades and manufactures (practical manuals and technology in general)

 3. Colonies (all subjects relating to particular colonial areas but not usually those